 The promenade gives some fascinating views of the Blue waters island and Ain Dubai.

 You can also check our self-guided tour of JBR on our website.

 If you're looking for some family-friendly places to visit with your kids, we can suggest a number of options for you.

 Museum of Illusions

-Take our 1001 Arabian Nights: Legends and Lore from the Trucial Coast tour to know more and delve deep into the past!
+Note: You might enjoy our 1001 Arabian Nights: Legends and Lore from the Trucial Coast tour as well.

 In addition to examples of magnificent jewelry, the museum also celebrates the lives of the divers and sailors by displaying the instruments and tools they used to harvest and ship the precious cargo.

 Admission to the museum of free, but click here for more infromation.